HOW TO SET UP YOUR WICK STICK

 Make sure the copper is sitting under the soil line to minimise evaporation.

-Then grab yourself a super-cute bottle or jug and stick in the other end of the pipe in it.
+Then grab yourself a bottle or jug and stick in the other end of the pipe in it.

 Fill your vessel (jug or bottle) with water and voila you are done.